And lucky for me, I am one of those people who get welts and itch endlessly when bitten by those vampires with wings.

 Both amber and cobalt blue bottles block UV light which can be harmful to the oils.
 And glass bottles are best as the oils can break down plastic over time.

-The cute little amber bottles I purchased can be found HERE.
-These have a matte finish on the outside of the bottle which I liked and they do come with a little funnel, a little dropper and some labels you can write one (although not super cute).
+The cute little amber bottles I found have a matte finish on the outside of the bottle which I liked and they do come with a little funnel, a little dropper and some labels you can write one (although not super cute).

 Speaking Of Cute Labels, Where Can I Get The Mosquito Labels You Used?

 They are sort of cute aren't they?
 I made those myself and you are free to download the labels HERE (for personal use only please).